KeaganSuah/KeaganSuah.github.io/README.md

-# 👨🏻‍💻 Keagan's Portfolio Website
+# 👨🏻‍💻 Portfolio Website Version 1

-Welcome to my portfolio website!
+Welcome to this first portfolio website I've made!
 This is the place where I showcase my skills and expertise as a first-year computer science student passionate about solving real-world problems through innovative projects.

-## Website Link
-[Click Here](https://keagansuah.github.io/) to visit my portfolio website!

 ## About Me